 Please submit your Application Here

-The above professors teach specialized courses on a wide array of subjects.
 The course covers several topics such as Introduction to Critical Muslim Studies, Islamic Theology of Liberation, Islamic Decolonial Pedagogy, Inter-Faith Dialogues, Women and Islam, and Islamic Spirituality.
 The focus of the course is to inquire into Islam as a postcolonial/decolonial perspective.
 This description is meant to give you a brief idea of the broad scope of topics covered during the two week Summer School.

 About the CENTER

 Center of Study for Mediterranean Dialogue - Centro de Estudios para el Dialogo Mediterráneo, affiliated with the Center of Study and Investigation for Decolonial Dialogue, is a non-profit and non-governmental organization promoting research, knowledge, education and public policy towards intercultural dialogues.
 The objective of the Center is to promote intercultural dialogues toward the goals of peace, human understanding, and solidarity in the world beyond the corporate logic of profits, the regulatory/military logic of states and the epistemic logic of fundamentalisms of any kind including Eurocentric fundamentalism.

 For further inquiries and information, please send e-mail to CIT [at] dialogoglobal.com.